Seasons

 Buy Cool Towels

-The towel supposedly keeps the water cool until it has all evaporated, to which you then fill up again.
+You simply need to pour water over the towel and wrap it around your neck.
+The towel supposedly keeps the water cool until it has all evaporated, at which point you can fill it up again.
 They sell these at various department stores.

 Buy Sweat Wipes